 - Unfair competition or anti-trust violations, such as “no-poach” agreements that competitors will not hire each others’ employees

 Where Can I Get More Information?

-If you have a question about class action litigation, call the class action team at Gordon, Wolf & Carney at 410-825-2300
+If you have a question about class action litigation, call the Baltimore class action attorneys at Gordon, Wolf & Carney at 410-825-2300